Blogg

 Choose this two-hour quad ride to feel the Merzouga dunes under your wheels and ignite a dream of desert riding.
 Start with a quick safety check, then push off across sandy flats and dune rims while a guide keeps you in a safe rhythm.
 The bikes are highly responsive, and the terrain rewards precise turns and smooth throttle control.

 Protective gear is provided–helmet, gloves, knee and elbow guards–so you can ride with confidence.
-The briefing covers throttle control, braking, and stance, helping you stay balanced while crossing sandy sections and firm strips of sand.
+The briefing covers throttle control, braking, and stance, helping you stay balanced while crossing sandig sections and firm strips of sand.
 Having this gear means you can push a little more speed without sacrificing safety.

 The route splits into two segments: first across flat sand, then a climb toward higher dunes.
 A turn or two lets you feel the traction on both surfaces, and the guide follows a marked path to keep you within a safe area while you learn to modulate power and line.